Feroz Khan (actor): 1970s-1980s: Directorial and production success

 He launched his son Fardeen Khan's career with the 1998 film Prem Aggan, which, however, was a box office bomb.

 In 2003, he produced and directed Janasheen, also starring alongside his son Fardeen.
 This film marked his return to acting after 11 years and was also the last film he directed.
 Apart from sports cars, he also used performing animals in his films — a chimpanzee and lion were used in Janasheen.

 He starred alongside his son again in an outside production Ek Khiladi Ek Haseena in 2005.
-He made his last film appearance in the 2007 comedy film Welcome.